turtlecoin/turtlecoin-docs/Frequently-Asked-Questions.md

 You can try the web miner [here](http://turtleminers.club/pages/webmine/).
 You will get a lower hashrate than native mining, and it doesn't have GPU support, however it's very easy to setup.

-Alternatively, you can hop onto the [Discord][Discord_Link] if you're having issues and we'll help you out.
+Alternatively, you can hop onto the [Discord][discord_link] if you're having issues and we'll help you out.

 #### Q: What is the miner executable / why isn't it working?